2015 Luxembourg constitutional referendum: Campaign

 A "yes" (jo) vote to all three questions was supported by the three governing parties (Democratic Party, Socialist Workers' Party and The Greens), as well as by The Left and the Pirate Party.
 A "no" (nee) vote to all questions was supported by the conservative Alternative Democratic Reform Party.
 The largest political party, the Christian Social People's Party, also supported three "no" votes but emphasised that voters should be well-informed before voting.

 Opinion polls

 A March 2015 poll indicated support for the third question, but not for the first and second ones.

+In an April 2025 poll conducted for the referendum's 10th anniversary, a plurality of 46% of respondents supported lowering the voting age to 16, while 58% of Luxembourgish citizens polled and 75% of non-citizens supported the right of foreigners to vote in national elections.